Skip to main content

 Our adoption fees vary, depending on how long an animal has been in our care.

 If an animal has been in our care ten days or less, the adoption fee is $50.
 If the animal has been in our care more than ten days, the adoption fee is $30.
-In addition to the adoption fee, the sterilization fee for a dog is $50 and $40 for a cat and the microchip fee is $15 (includes national registration).
+In addition to the adoption fee, the sterilization fee for a dog is $50 and $40 for a cat and the microchip fee is $7.50 (this does not include the registration fee in the national chip database).
 Additional charges may include fees for licensing (for those living within our service areas) or pain medication (dependent on whether the animal needed to be spayed/neutered).
 Please see our home page for promotions and discounts on adoption fees.